| xchpst(8) | System Manager's Manual | xchpst(8) |

 the decision to write a new tool rather than extending the existing one.
 The

-tool is targeted at new versions of Linux
+new xchpst tool is targeted at new versions of Linux

 distributions so is written with a recent tooling and kernel baseline.

-has different design principles
+xchpst has different design principles

-.
-Use xchpst
+from chpst.
+Use xchpst if

 you need the additional options to harden runit-supervised tasks; use

-if you do not need them, for a minimal
+chpst if you do not need them, for a minimal

 footprint.